FROM THE EDITOR

 CONTACTS

-A Note From The Editor
+A Note From The Editor by Sue Ram, OTD/S

 Our Florida OT/OTA students have been very busy in the last few months - from having many Florida students presenting research posters at the annual conference to SOTA groups getting involved in the community.
 I had the opportunity to catch up with some of our FOTA students around the state over the last couple of months.
-First, I had the opportunity to talksue ram and famu to OTA students at South University on how to get involved with FOTA & AOTA.
+First, I had the opportunity to talk to OTA students at South University on how to get involved with FOTA & AOTA.
 From learning about internship opportunities and scholarships, the students walked away with the tools needed for professional development.

 Next, I had the opportunity to attend the Annual AOTA conference, where I saw many wonderful research poster presentations from FOTA student members.
 I had the pleasure of helping Frances, Kat, & Christian from the FAMU OT program set up their poster this year and learn more about their research.
 Gannon University students such as myself and classmates, Kelly Daniels, Kara Mihalic, & Emmeline Talbot presented research posters as well.
 After networking and having a fun, educational time in Salt Lake City, the Gannon University OTD class of 2019 held their white coat ceremony to send the students off for their first level 2 rotations.
 As the semester ended, there was still much to do.
 I was able to connect with many student leaders from around the state at the 2nd FOTA Leadership Development Program.
 The Leadership Development Program was a great way to connect with current FOTA leaders to learn more about the organization and how students and practitioners can continue to be involved.
 It was a great event with awesome speakers who really have a passion for service and leadership.
 I was able to meet up with some familiar faces such as Claudia Luna from the University of Florida’s OT program as well as some new connections.